-The TORNADO[TM]2MX2 Secure RSA/ECC library provides a set of functions to implement ECC cryptographic algorithms.
-In particular, it provides some functions to implement the ECDSA signing/verifying and the ECDH key exchange protocol.
-The library implements ECC for general curves over prime fields of size from 192-bit to 512-bit and the only certain curves are in the scope of this evaluation.
-The ECC functions of the library included in the TOE are:
+The TORNADOTM2MX2 Secure RSA/ECC/SHA libraries provide sets of functions to implement ECC cryptographic algorithms.
+In particular, they provide some functions to implement the ECDSA signing/verifying and the ECDH key exchange protocol.
+The libraries implement ECC for general curves over prime fields of size from 192-bit to 512-bit and the only certain curves are in the scope of this evaluation.
+The ECC functions of the libraries included in the TOE are: